psylion/PBBbyPsyl0/README.md

   - small issue with information containing underscore in the track title

 ### TODO List:
-- edit JSON for errors
+- edit JSON for errors  ::Completed
-- remove debug console output
+- remove debug console output ::Almost Completed
-- add JSON filename with days to limit the file to 24hours
+- add JSON filename with days to limit the file to 24hours ::Completed